gasparka/thesis/docs/vhdl_extensions.rst

     - There may be more user defined functions
     - Object may be have subobjects
     - Subobjects may have their own subobjects, maybe even a list of objects.
+    - Easy to map to Python, data model goes to stcuture and all methods just convert. profit

 Major goal of this project is to support object-oriented hardware design.Goal is to provide simple object support, advanced features like inherintance and overloadings are not considerted at this moment.